Mvgnu/MCP-Host/README.md

 The build service orchestrates per-architecture builds using Docker BuildKit and then publishes a manifest list that references each platform-specific image.
 Configure `REGISTRY_ARCH_TARGETS` to enumerate the platforms to build (for example, `linux/amd64,linux/arm64`).
 Ensure the host has the necessary emulation shims (e.g., QEMU binfmt) to build non-native architectures and that Docker Buildx is configured for the target platforms.

+Build throughput now scales with platform count: `REGISTRY_BUILD_PARALLELISM` (defaulting to the available CPU concurrency) controls how many Docker builds execute at once, and `REGISTRY_BUILD_CACHE_FROM`/`REGISTRY_BUILD_DISABLE_CACHE` provide explicit cache reuse controls.
+Cached layers speed up iterative builds across architectures, while disabling the cache forces clean rebuilds when debugging.

 Manifest publishing requires registry credentials in the configured `dockerconfigjson`.
 The helper automatically derives the appropriate authorization header and pushes the manifest via the registry HTTP API, emitting a `manifest_published` metric with the participating architectures and resulting digest.
+After a successful publish, the service prunes manifests for architectures no longer produced, emitting `manifest_prune_started`/`manifest_prune_succeeded`/`manifest_prune_failed` metrics so operators can verify registry hygiene.

 ### Telemetry consumer audit